 This scanned input gets transferred to the CPU for processing from input memory.
 The processor executes the programming instructions based on the input.

-After the execution, the result (on/off) will be stored into the device memory.
+After the execution, the result (on/off) will be stored in the device memory.

 Step 3: Update / write the output:

-The outputs include solenoids, valves, motors, actuator, and pumps.
+The outputs include solenoids, valves, motors, actuators, and pumps.

-All the three steps get completed under the scan time.
+All three steps get completed under the scan time.

 What is Scan Time?